vitorstanzione/GTFS-Viewer/README.md

 ## License
 This project is released under the **MIT License**.
-You’re free to copy, modify, and use it in your own projects subject to the license terms.
+You’re free to copy, modify, and use it in your own projects, subject to the license terms.
 See [`LICENSE`](./LICENSE) for details.